Understanding Your Wallets

 Think of it as your bank account on the platform.
 Money comes in and goes out through here.

 Your trading wallet.
-This is the wallet used for placing binary option orders.
+This is the wallet used for placing prediction orders.

-- Funds must be transferred here from the Main Wallet before you can trade
+- Funds must be transferred here from the Deposit Wallet before you can trade

 - Available Balance is what you can use for new orders

-- Reserved Balance is locked in open orders or positions
+- Reserved Balance is locked in open sell positions and resting orders

 - Displays your current fee tier, taker fee, and maker fee rates